datagutt/ownCloud-VM/README.md

 - User: testuser
 - Pass: testingphp7

-Please note that if you get an internal server error, it's becuase the user gets deleted every hour.
+Please note that if you get an internal server error (502), it's becuase the data gets deleted via a cronjob on a schedule.
 Just press F5 and reload the page in that case.